dildeolupbiten/TkEnneagram/README.md

 ![img5](https://user-images.githubusercontent.com/29302909/96915097-8600da80-14ae-11eb-9888-520e66c8d08e.png)

 **5.** If users want to add records manually to the displayed records, they should type the name of the record in the combobox.
-For example suppose a user wants to add **Albert Einstein** to the displayed records, the user could write **einstein** or a keyword that the program could find to the **Search A Record By Name** section, then if users press **Enter** key, a list of records that contains **einstein** characters would be inserted to the combobox and a drop-down menu would be popped.
+For example suppose a user wants to add **Albert Einstein** to the displayed records, the user could write **einstein** or a keyword that the program could find to the **Search A Record By Name** section, then if the user press the **Enter** key, a list of records that contains the **einstein** characters would be inserted to the combobox and a drop-down menu would be popped.
 Users can select the found records from this drop-down menu via clicking to the arrow of the combobox.
 After selecting the record, a new button called **Add** is created as below.

 ![img6](https://user-images.githubusercontent.com/29302909/96916028-a8dfbe80-14af-11eb-80f5-3f2a1da8052e.png)